QGEP/docs/en/user-guide/layerexplanations/namingconventions.rst

 * qgep_vl: is the schema for value lists.
 There is a table for every value list of the VSA-DSS.
 As a QGEP-user you can not edit these tables.

 * qgep_network: schema for the tables that are nesseccary to use the network-topology with the qgep-tools.
-You can rebuild this tables from the QGEP-tools.
+You can rebuild these tables from the QGEP-tools.

 * qgep_sys: special tables for administration of the database.
 As a QGEP-User you can not edit these tables.